Marsden Building Society

 The Marsden Building Society is a British building society, with its headquarters in Nelson, Lancashire.
 It is a member of the Building Societies Association, a trade organisation of building societies in the United Kingdom.

-In 2019, the Marsden Building Society increased the size of its business to more than half a billion pounds for the first time in its history.
+The society was established in 1860.
+In 2019, the society's assets exceeded £500 million for the first time.
+It launched a new workplace savings scheme in June 2025.